ElWanderer/kOS_scripts/documentation/init_readme.md

 The default `u_time2` value is the current universal timestamp (i.e. `TIME:SECONDS`).

 Note that kOS has an issue (logged as `#1800`) whereby Kerbin is assumed to have 365 (Kerbin) days a year.
 The actual value is 426.
 The number of years and days in the return string will not match KSP if the time difference is more than 365 days.
 We could calculate this ourselves, but then the function would be even longer and slower than it already is!

+Note 2 - we used to format the time portion ourselves, by padding in extra zeroes and rounding the seconds.
+Since kOS v1.0.1 does that automatically, we can call just `timestamp:CLOCK`.

 #### `formatMET()`